spatie/laravel-medialibrary/docs/advanced-usage/rendering-media.md

 Here is the converted image: {{ $media('thumb') }}
 ```

-You can extra attributes by calling `attributes`.
+You can add extra attributes by calling `attributes`.

 ```blade
 Here is the image with some attributes: {{ $media->img()->attributes(['class' => 'my-class']) }}